macpalor/NNDL-2025/README.md

 # Description

-This repo contains the exercises for the course Neural Networks and Deep Learning lectured at the university of Helsinki in spring 2025.
+This repo contains the computer assignments as Jupyter notebooks for the course Neural Networks and Deep Learning lectured at the university of Helsinki in spring 2025.